 Make sure you choose software that gives you the agility to make changes to your processes quickly and easily, without compromising on quality.

 First of all, you’ll need to have a clear understanding of your needs and requirements.
-What are your specific pain points?
-What processes and master data types do you need to support?

 For example, if you have multiple business units with differing requirements, you’ll need a solution that can support multiple workflows and user groups.
-Or, if you’re in a heavily regulated industry, you’ll need to ensure that your platform can accommodate complex data compliance rules.
+Or, if you’re in a heavily regulated industry, you’ll need to ensure that your platform can accommodate complex data compliance rules

 Free Book: Practical Guide to Implementing Record Linkage